rainforestnet/ASP.NET-Core-Google-Datastore/README.md

 # ASP.NET Core 2.0 and Google Datastore (NoSQL)
 This project was created to serve one simple purpose.
 It is simply to demonstrate how to perform CRUD Google NoSQL Datastore with ASP.net Core 2.0.
+In fact, it is just more for my own reference for future works

 ## Language
 C#